Frequently asked questions (FAQs)

 How are efficient distribution and permanent archiving and accessibility of OS articles achieved by the publisher Copernicus Publications?

 OS and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

 How are manuscripts in discussion and interactive comments archived in OSD, and are the interactive comments citable?

 All manuscripts in discussion are archived in OSD and receive a DOI.
 The short comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

 How does OS ensure the quality of its manuscripts in discussion?

 What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in OS?
 Can the manuscript be removed from OSD?

-Discussion papers published in OSD remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All preprints posted in OSD remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.